NEFM-TUDresden/gmshModel/README.rst

 4. Saving the mesh to various output formats.
 5. Visualizing the resulting mesh.

-So far, GmshModel is especially designed to automate the generation of representative volume elements that contain multiple inclusion objects.
+So far, gmshModel is especially designed to automate the generation of representative volume elements that contain multiple inclusion objects.
 An extension of gmshModel should is however possible by adding new geometric objects and model types to the framework.

-It is not the purpose of GmshModel to replace the Gmsh scripting language or other great tools such as `PyGmsh <https://github.com/nschloe/pygmsh>`_  for the generation of meshes.
+It is not the purpose of GmshModel to replace the Gmsh scripting language or other great tools such as `pygmsh <https://github.com/nschloe/pygmsh>`_  for the generation of meshes.
 GmshModel rather tries to function as an interface to Gmsh to facilitate the automation of recurring, complex meshing tasks that require the full functionality of Gmsh in a nice and easy to use programming environment such as Python.